-Thiem, who idolized fellow Austrians Stefan Koubek and Jurgen Melzer, was a junior star.
-He was the world No.2 in the ITF ranking (singles and doubles combined) in January 2011.
-He was a runner-up at the 2011 French Open Boys’ tournament (lost in the final against Bjorn Fratangelo).
-He then won the Orange Bowl, one of the five “Grade A” tournaments on the junior tour.
-Thiem started his pro career that same year, receiving wildcards at Kitzbühel, Bangkok and Vienna.
+Thiem then won the Orange Bowl, one of the five “Grade A” tournaments on the junior tour.
+He started his pro career that same year, receiving wildcards at Kitzbühel, Bangkok and Vienna.
 Fittingly, he claimed his first professional win in Vienna against then 44-year-old Austrian legend Thomas Muster.

 Who is his agent?

-Thiem’s career is managed by Herwig Straka, from the Emotion Group.
-The agency is under contract with other personalities from tennis (Tommy Haas, Thomas Muster, Anastasija Sevastova) and from sports in general (Thomas Vanek, Mirna Jukic…).
-It also organizes ATP tournaments in Stuttgart, Vienna and Mallorca, as well as the WTA event in Berlin.
+Thiem’s career is managed by Herwig Straka from the Emotion Group.
+The agency is under contract with other personalities from tennis (Tommy Haas, Thomas Muster, Anastasija Sevastova) and from sports in general (Thomas Vanek, Mirna Jukic).
+Emotion Group also organizes ATP tournaments in Stuttgart, Vienna and Mallorca, as well as the WTA event in Berlin.

 What is Dominic Thiem’s net worth?

-Thiem earned about 23 million dollars (20 million pounds) from prize money in tournaments.
-He has also endorsements from sponsoring contacts with Adidas (clothing), Babolat (racquet), Bank of Austria, Rolex and Kia.
+Thiem has earned more than $29 million from prize money throughout his career.
+He also has endorsements from sponsoring contacts with Adidas (clothing), Babolat (racquet), Bank of Austria, Rolex and Kia.